kennethguan1/QandA/README.md

-# README
+# QandA

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+ ## Background

+ QandA is a fullstack clone of Quora with a Rails backend and React frontend that allows users to ask questions, answer questions, and comment on questions.

+ ### Technologies Used

-* System dependencies
+* PostgresSQL

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization
+* React/Redux

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* HTML

-* ...
+* CSS